-Helen Burke (Z”L) created this Torah Ark as part of her work with the campers at URJ Camp Newman.
+Helen Burke (Z”L) created this Torah Ark as part of her work with the campers at URJ Camp Swig and Camp Newman.
 Known as the “Little Ambassador” this ark would ride on the back of trucks all over camp wherever they needed a Torah.
 It also went to URJ events to show people a glimpse of the bigger Torah Ark project that she also created.
 Here’s an image of the Ark before the fire:

 And then the Sonoma fires happened last October which completely leveled the camp.
 All except for a very few things were lost.
 Badly damaged, but not beyond repair is the “Little Ambassador” torah Ark.
 See below for the ark after the fire: